Emerald Ash Borer Management

 The Emerald Ash Borer (EAB) (Agrilus Planipennis) is an invasive wood-boring beetle native to East Asia.
 It is believed the pest was transported to the United Stateshidden in wooden packing material.
 The pest was was discovered in southeastern Michigan in 2002 and its presence has since been confirmed in 29 states, primarily in the east and midwest.
 The presence of the beetle as confirmed in several private trees in the northeast area fo the Village in 2016 and in many Village-owned trees in the years since.
 Currently it has been detected in 69 of Wisconsin's 72 counties.

 Shorewood EAB Readiness Plan

-In 2009, the Village of Shorewood Forestry Division developed an Emerald Ash Borer Readiness Plan.
-The document used a Wisconsin Department of Natural Resources template to outline the impacts of an EAB infestation in the village and to identify the essential personnel, procedures, and resources - both human and fiscal - to combat the beetle.
+The Village began planning for EAB in 2009 with the development of its Emerald Ash Borer Readiness Plan.
+The document used a Wisconsin Department of Natural Resources template to outline the impacts of an EAB infestation in the village and identify the essential personnel, procedures, and resources - both human and fiscal - that would be needed to combat the beetle.
 The goal of this planning effort was to minimize the economic, aesthetic, and ecological impacts of the Emerald Ash Borer on the Village of Shorewood.

-Shorewood's EAB Management Strategies
+EAB Management Strategies